-Clauses 283 to 286 are transitional provisions, which state that the amendments to investigations (clause 278(2)), qualification standards (clause 280), assessment methods (clause 281) and preference (clause 282) apply only on or after the day on which those clauses come into force.
-Clause 287 states that section 278(2) and section 281 come into force on a day to be fixed by order of the Governor in Council.
+Clauses 282 to 285 are transitional provisions, which state that clauses 277(2), 279, 280 and 281 apply only on or after the day on which those clauses come into force.
+Clause 286 provides that sections 277(2) and 280 come into force on a day to be fixed by order of the Governor in Council.

-2.4.34 Division 34: Payments to the Provinces for Early Learning and Child Care
+2.4.33 Division 33: Payments to the Provinces for Early Learning and Child Care

-Clause 288(1) of Bill C-30 authorizes paying the provinces the amounts provided in bilateral agreements on early learning and child care for the fiscal year beginning on 1 April 2021 and ending on 31 March 2022, at the times and in the manner that the Minister of Families, Children and Social Development considers appropriate.
-Clauses 288(2) and 288(3) state that these payments may be subject to terms and conditions established by the minister under the bilateral agreements and may not exceed \$2.95 billion for the fiscal year in question.
+Clause 287(1) of Bill C-30 authorizes paying the provinces the amounts provided in bilateral agreements on early learning and child care for the fiscal year beginning on 1 April 2021 and ending on 31 March 2022 at the times and in the manner that the Minister of Families, Children and Social Development considers appropriate.
+Clauses 287(2) and 287(3) of the bill state that these payments may be subject to terms and conditions established by the minister under the bilateral agreements and may not exceed \$2.95 billion for the fiscal year in question.

-Budget 2021 announced that the federal government will work with the provinces and territories to reach five-year bilateral agreements that would achieve a 50% reduction in average fees for regulated early learning and child care outside Quebec by the end of 2022.
-The provisions of clause 288 address only the funding for the first year of these agreements and do not include specific funding for early learning and child care for Indigenous children.
+Budget 2021 announced that the federal government will work with the provinces and territories to reach five-year bilateral agreements that would reduce fees for regulated child care to an average of \$10 per day over the next five years, including a 50% reduction in average fees for regulated early learning and child care outside Quebec by the end of 2022.
+The provisions of clause 287 address only the funding for the first year of these agreements and do not include specific funding for early learning and child care for Indigenous children.

-2.4.35 Division 35: Amendments to the Canada Recovery Benefits Act, the Canada Labour Code and the Repeal of Certain Regulations
+2.4.34 Division 34: Amendments to the Canada Recovery Benefits Act, the Canada Labour Code and the Repeal of Certain Regulations

-2.4.35.1 Amendments to the Canada Recovery Benefits Act
+2.4.34.1 Amendments to the Canada Recovery Benefits Act

-The Canada Recovery Benefits Act (CRBA) authorizes the payment of three temporary benefits to workers impacted by COVID-19 who are not eligible for EI: the Canada Recovery Benefit (CRB), the Canada Recovery Sickness Benefit (CRSB) and the Canada Recovery Caregiving Benefit (CRCB).
-The CRB offers income support to workers who are unemployed or experienced a 50% reduction in income due to COVID-19, while the CRSB targets those who are unable to work because they have contracted COVID-19, are more vulnerable to COVID-19 (e.g., due to an underlying condition), or have been advised to self-isolate.
+The Canada Recovery Benefits Act (CRBA)113 authorizes the payment of three temporary benefits to workers impacted by COVID-19 who are not eligible for EI: the Canada Recovery Benefit (CRB), the Canada Recovery Sickness Benefit (CRSB) and the Canada Recovery Caregiving Benefit (CRCB).
+The CRB offers income support to workers who are unemployed or experienced a 50% reduction in income due to COVID-19, while the CRSB targets those who are unable to work because they have contracted COVID-19, are more vulnerable to COVID-19 (e.g., due to an underlying condition) or have been advised to self-isolate.
 The CRCB offers income support to those who cannot work because they must care for a child or family member for reasons related to COVID-19.

-The EI program provides temporary income support in the event of a job loss (through regular benefits) or other life events, including the birth of a child, illness, a family member's risk of death, or a child or adult family member's critical illness (through special benefits).111
+The EI program provides temporary income support in the event of a job loss (through regular benefits) or other life events, including the birth of a child, illness, a family member's risk of death, or a child or adult family member's critical illness (through special benefits).
+115